Estate planning checklist: Everything you need to think about

 - Do you have life insurance?
 If so, is it adequate?

-- Make sure the beneficiaries you designated on these policies are not out of date.
+- Are the beneficiaries you designated on these policies still the ones you would choose?

 4. Funeral wishes